What Foods To Eat On Your Period To Reduce Cramps & Weakness

 Conclusion

 Your diet can play a significant role in managing the symptoms of your period.
-Knowing what foods to eat when on your period, like omega-3 fatty acids, iron, and magnesium, can help reduce pain, fatigue, and mood swings.
+Knowing what foods to eat when feeling weak on your period, like omega-3 fatty acids, iron, and magnesium, can help reduce pain, menstrual cramps, fatigue, and mood swings.

-Additionally, staying hydrated and avoiding certain foods can further enhance your well-being during menstruation.
+Additionally, staying hydrated and avoiding certain foods can also help you feel better on your period.

 Everyone’s body is different, so it’s essential to listen to your body and adjust your diet accordingly.